 What environmental or social characteristics are promoted by the product?

 The fund promotes environmental and social characteristics by including companies based on the ESG factors described below and excluding investments in the activities described below.

 The fund uses quantitative ESG key performance indicators (KPIs) to select companies, comprising a weighted ESG score and a pre-defined climate strategy.
 This means that the ESG performance of each individual company, their greenhouse gas (GHG) emissions and contributions to achieving the UN Sustainable Development Goals are taken into account.
-In addition, the fund is focused on continuously reducing its carbon footprint, investing in climate-positive activities rather than fossil-fuel users and producers, and systematically rewarding companies that are actively striving to reduce climate-related risks and have a science-based target for reducing their GHG emissions.
+In addition, the fund is focused on over time reducing its carbon footprint, investing in climate-positive activities, and systematically rewarding companies that are actively striving to reduce climate-related risks and have a science-based target for reducing their GHG emissions.

 The fund excludes holdings with high sustainability risk scores and that provide products and services the fund management company considers harmful to society and the environment, according to the information below under “The fund excludes.”
 In addition, the fund avoids investments in companies that the fund managers have identified with the worst ESG performance in each sector.

 How the fund intends to promote environmental or social characteristics is described under “Methods used to integrate sustainability risks, promote environmental or social characteristics, or achieve a sustainable investment objective.”

 The fund uses the following index as a reference benchmark

 No index has been chosen as a reference benchmark